psychoinformatics-de/datalad-tabby/docs/source/specification.rst

 represents an entity that is described with values corresponding to these common keys.

-When two columns are associated with the exact same key, there associated values are gathered into a list (JSON-array equivalent), with missing values being skipped.
+When two columns are associated with the exact same key, their associated values are gathered into a list (JSON-array equivalent), with missing values being skipped.